benschwarz/passenger-stack/README.markdown

 ## Thanks

-Marcus Crafter and other Sprinkle contributors
+* Marcus Crafter and other Sprinkle contributors
+* Slicehost, for giving a free slice for testing passenger stack

 ## Disclaimer